 When you can plan for the unexpected (or really the expected) then all the little things no longer stress you out and you know exactly how to pay for them.

 Here is a list of common personal budget categories including things for your household, envelope categories, home, and personal expenses.
-I have even included a FREE monthly budget worksheet PDF for you to use while you figure out your categories.

 Keep in mind that you may not need ALL these categories every month.

 This is a good place to start on figuring out what you need to budget for each month.
 These will even work with the Dave Ramsey plan.

 If you need help with starting your zero-based budget, start here, then come back to this post to figure out all your categories.

 Your household budget expenses will include all the monthly bills that you have to pay.
 These are not in any particular order.

 - Food and gas

 - Transportation costs

 - Water and Sewer